 Tevez's time in England was nothing if not eventful!
-Things actually started quietly for the Argentinian at West Ham though.
+Things actually started quietly for the Argentinian at West Ham United though.
 After making his debut in September of the 2006-07 season, the Hammers went on a dreadful run of games through autumn and into winter that saw them lose eight matches and go seven matches on the bounce without even scoring.
 Despite Tevez not scoring during this period, the feeling was that he was playing quite well and looking dangerous.
 However, there were already early signs of his fiery character - having been substituted in a League Cup tie, Tevez threw a strop and left the stadium early.
 His team-mates, keen to include him in any classic acts of British footballing banter, told him to donate some of his wages to charity and train in a Brazil shirt.
 Tevez point blank refused to do the latter!
-Following the appointment of Alan Curbishley as manager in December, West Ham and Tevez underwent a remarkable change of form in the second half of the season.
+Following the appointment of Alan Curbishley as manager in December, West Ham United and Tevez underwent a remarkable change of form in the second half of the season.
 Having looked nailed on for relegation, they won seven out of their last nine games to complete a great escape, and the form of Tevez was a huge part of it.
 The fans acknowledged his contribution when they named Tevez as the club's annual Hammer of the Year, the Argentinian winning the award with 85% of the votes.